ABGG-services/ABGG/README.md

 - Essential reading for all -- [the previously unwritten courtesy guide](guides/courtesy.md)

-## How to find us

-### Payneham

-Finding us at Payneham can sometimes be a bit tricky, but no more with [our guide to getting to the Payneham events](guides/location-payneham.md)
+- Finding us at Payneham can sometimes be a bit tricky, but no more with [our guide to getting to the Payneham events](guides/location-payneham.md)

+---

 # Feedback